stac-extensions/raster/README.md

 ## Raster Composition using `virtual:assets`

 This extension describes how to specify possible raster bands composition.
-This requires the usage of the [virtual-assets](https://github.com/stac-extensions/virtual-assets) extensions that allows to specify assets composition and repositioning and some fields of the[processing](https://github.com/stac-extensions/processing) extension).
+This requires the usage of the [virtual-assets](https://github.com/stac-extensions/virtual-assets) extensions that allows to specify assets composition and repositioning and some fields of the [processing](https://github.com/stac-extensions/processing) extension).

 At least one virtual asset is required to make a raster composite.